Fast and Efficient Matching Algorithm with Deadline Instances: Introduction

 \subsection{Related Work}

 \paragraph{Online Weighted Bipartite Matching.}

-Online weighted bipartite matching is a fundamental problem studied by many researchers. \cite{kvv90} provided basic and classical algorithms to solve this problem.
-Many scientists provided the solution to this problem under various situations~\cite{,kmt11,mcf13,chn14,imc+18,ci21,xzd22,hst+22,dfns22}.
-Our work is different from theirs, because our model considered $\mathrm{deadline}$, and our algorithms are $10$ to $20$ times faster than the original algorithms.
-Moreover, we believe our optimized version is very valuable since it's very fast and can be extended to other situations with a time limit.
+Online weighted bipartite matching is a fundamental problem that has been studied by many researchers. \cite{kvv90} provided basic and classical algorithms to solve this problem.
+Our experimental results demonstrate that our optimized version achieves 10-20x speedup while maintaining similar matching quality, making it valuable for time-constrained matching scenarios, like \cite{kmt11,mcf13,chn14,imc+18,ci21,xzd22,hst+22,dfns22}.

 \paragraph{Fast Algorithm via Data Structure.}